Train to Pakistan: Plot

+While the militants see the train coming due to their system of flashlights to warn people ahead of the location of the train, a large man climbs one of the poles of the wire.
+Juggut, knowing Nooran is in one of the rail-cars, acts on instinct and hacks away at the wire.
+He is shot several times but tries his best to hold on and cut it apart.
+The train is moving so fast that the wire might cut the people on the top of train in two.
+He is shot and killed, sacrificing his life and saving his lover and the rest of the train to Pakistan.

 Analysis

 Social structure and cultural understanding among the people about the book

 In a relatively short book, the reader gets to know a lot of characters in detail.
 Examination of the varied groups of people not only increases cultural and social understanding of that time and place, but also shows that the blame could not be placed on any one group; all were responsible.